SalomePlatform/hexablock/doc/gui_merge_elmts.rst

 - 2 edges (e1 and e2)
 - 2 vertices (v1 and v2)

+v1 : vertex of the edge e1 to merge with the vertex v2 of the edge e2

 The dialogue box to merge 2 edges is: